 Scientists helping communities thrive

-The Environmental Health Sciences Center (EHSC) at UC Davis is one of more than 20 National Institute of Environmental Health Sciences Core Centers across the United States.
-EHSC at UC Davis links scientists in different disciplines to the communities in which they work.
-By focusing research on the environment to help people stay healthy, EHSC is also building the next generation of environmental health scientists.
+The UC Davis Environmental Health Sciences Center (EHSC) is one of more than 20 National Institute of Environmental Health Sciences Core Centers across the United States.
+By working across disciplines through a community-engaged research model, EHSC's scientists are helping people and the planet stay healthy and building the next generation of environmental health scientists.

-At UC Davis, EHSC includes experts across these schools:
+At UC Davis, EHSC includes experts in these schools:

 - Veterinary Medicine